Landing Page Hero Image

 We welcome written stories and short 2-3 minute videos, or a 1-2 minute recording, that we will share on the ADAA website, through our Triumph e-newsletter, and across our social media platforms.

-In a story of 500 -750 words (or a 2-3 minute video), please describe your experience with an anxiety disorder and/or depression and how it has affected your life.
+In a story of 500 -750 words (or a 2-3 minute video), please describe your mental health journey and how it has affected your life.
 Please provide a brief title and focus on the therapy or other treatments that have helped you manage or overcome your illness.
 Please include how ADAA's website or resources have helped you.
 In order to publish you story on our website and to share it on our social media platforms, we require that you use your real name and include a photo.

 Please note that we do not accept advertorials (these stories should not include any call-outs for personal websites or publications or sell any products).
 We reserve the right to reject any story that we do not feel is appropriate to share.